On the Utility of Model Learning in HRI: Performance under Correct Modeling Assumptions

+What is more surprising at a first glance, however, is that the on-policy method also fails to improve.
+This points to a potentially fundamental problem with model-based methods in this type of interactive situation: they start not knowing how to influence the human, so the initial policy does not attempt to merge in front and instead lets the human pass.
+Then, they collect data on-policy, but none of the roll-outs end up influencing the human's behavior enough, so their model never evolves to capture that potential stronger influence.
+As a result, the robot's policy never attempts the merge and remains at a low reward.

+The idealized model-based, which "explores" by getting access to data from the optimal policy in response to the \emph{ground truth} human model, does get up to the ToM performance, but requires more data.
+We also see these results reproduced in a setting where we eliminated the control bounds on the cars (\figref{fig:s0unbounded}).

-We used the PPO2 implementation in the Open AI Baselines repository \cite{baselines} as our model-free algorithm.
-This method takes several orders of magnitude more than the model-based method and is not able to match its performance.
+For model-free learning, we used the PPO2 implementation in the Stable Baselines repository \cite{baselines} with default parameters as our model-free algorithm.
+This method takes several orders of magnitude more than the model-based methods and is not able to match their performance.
 This can likely be attributed to the fact that the model-free method is not handed the dynamics of the system and therefore cannot take advantage of online planning, which is fundamental to the way model-free methods operate.

-There is a stark difference between the methods even with 0 samples: even without any data, ToM and model-based optimize the robot's trajectory (under essentially a random human), and can figure out how to make progress (albeit not how to avoid the person).
-The model-free method has to first learn the dynamics of the system.
-We attempted to counter this handicap by pretraining the model-free policy on environments where the robot acted in isolation and not counting these samples because they did not require any human interaction.
-This did not help much as introducing the person left the robot just as confused as when it started.
-We also tried annealing the proportion of episodes per batch that were in isolation from 1 to 0 (again not counting the isolated episodes) but saw similar training curves.

-\textbf{Takeaways.} Overall, what we find confirms intuition: if we have a good model, learning its parameters leads to good performance compared to learning from scratch.
-More surprising is the poor performance of the vanilla model-based method: to get model-based methods to work, it seems like they need to be interactive.
-What this says is that we might not be able to use black-box models learned based on human-human interaction data: we might need human-robot interaction data, and in particular data obtained from interaction as the robot is still learning.
-This can be prohibitively expensive or dangerous in many scenarios.
+Additionally, the accuracy of the controls required to successfully perform a merge make exploration challenging in this scenario, so the Gaussian noise used by PPO2 might also play a factor in the algorithm's relatively poor performance.